Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'I'm sorry, what was that Minerva?' asked Albus, putting a hand behind his ear.

 'Yes Albus,' Minerva grinned as he nodded in approval and patted her hand, mockingly paternally, he got up, and held out a hand to help her stand.
-Minerva took it, surprised at the gentlemanly act and the strength of his grip.
+Minerva took it, surprised at the strength and grip of his hand, as well as the gentlemanly act.

 'Good Night Minerva, I hope you get enough sleep, I shall save you a seat beside me at breakfast, be sure to be there to take it!'
 Albus smiled genuinely at her, his long auburn beard something to behold for its length, glittering in the candle light.
 They both clambered through the portrait hole, Minerva feeling happier than she had since the beginning of term, and paused before going their separate ways.